 Some flooring specialists can offer intricate border work in varying levels of detail and, as you might expect, this will put your costs right at the top of the wooden floor pricing scale at around £150 per m2 (and higher) installed.

 First invented by the Victorians, linoleum has regained some of its original popularity as a natural product manufactured form largely renewable materials (linseed is the underlying compound).

 In addition to its sustainable qualities, it is extremely hardwearing and more forgiving than a clay tile where a little extra flexibility may be required.

 This enables manufacturers to be able to provide an endless range of styles, including natural wood effects.
-The really high-end products can cost more than £40 per m2, but budget ranges from high street brands start at less than £10 per m2.
+The really high-end products can cost more than £40 per m2, but budget ranges from high street brands start at less than £20 per m2.

 Laminate flooring is a logical derivative of vinyl where the resin and photographic image are fixed to a tongue-and-groove backing board to replicate wooden flooring.
-Prices can start from less than £10 per m2.
+Prices can start from less than £20 per m2.

 Buy cheap, buy twice really does apply when it comes to carpets – so consider maximum lifespan when choosing yours.